 When you are able to stretch out and relax these areas, only then will your lumbar curve be relaxed.
 Stretching your tight areas will help you lie down in any position.

-3. Add lumbar support
+3. Add lumbar support when necessary

 If you don’t have an arch while lying down, lumbar support will help.